-Tender white cake filled with pockets of red gel and covered with a white vanilla frosting.
-It’s then topped with a blood red white chocolate ganache and some chocolate vampire fangs are added for a gory garnish.
+This Goosebumps inspired Vampire Bite Cake is a tender white cake filled with pockets of red gel and covered with a white vanilla frosting.
+It's then topped with a blood-red white chocolate ganache and some chocolate vampire fangs are added for a gory garnish.

 Do you remember reading any of the Goosebumps books?
 I do and was super excited to hear there was a movie coming about in October!
 I immediately put together this Goosebumps White Vampire Bite Cake for the occassion.
 I seriously hope I didn't just date myself with this paragraph.